specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 ✅ Licensed by your work organization
 ✅ Free for some people, like verified students and teachers

 **GitHub Copilot** is an AI coding assistant that can help you write code faster.
-It's typically licensed by your work organization and is also free for some people, like verified students and teachers.
+This Copilot is typically licensed by your work organization and is also free for some people, like verified students and teachers.

 You can use GitHub Copilot to:

 - Get code suggestions as you type
 - Ask for help when writing your code

+If you want developers in your organization to get AI help with writing code, then use GitHub Copilot.

 To learn more, see [What is GitHub Copilot?](https://docs.github.com/copilot/about-github-copilot/what-is-github-copilot).